student-rutujaG/sigma-demo/README.md

 # sigma-demo
+Hello!
-This is a demo for git &amp; github clss
+This is a demo for git &amp; github class.
-..by Rutuja.
+# Student
+Sigma-student